kalininalab/PLMSommelier/README.md

     6 +0.2369 #######################------   +/-0.0710  (last)
 ```

-(Layer `0` is the token embedding output before any transformer block --
-a real, if unglamorous, answer on this tiny 6-layer model and 500-row sample;
-larger models and datasets typically pick somewhere mid-stack.
-See the paper
-for what "best layer" looks like at scale.)

-`./my-esm-truncated` is a normal HuggingFace model directory holding only the
+The run returns `./my-esm-truncated` - a normal HuggingFace model directory containing the truncated model.
-chosen number of blocks.
 It loads anywhere the original did, runs faster, and
 scores at least as well on your task:

 ```python